AkshathRaghav/AkshathRaghav.github.io/_projects/grammarflow.md

   type="remark"
   name="Why GrammarFlow?"
   statement="
     JSONFormer and super-json-mode use batch-processing to generate tokens and manually enter them into JSON formats.
-There might be different aspects of the expected result which depend on the earlier fields begin generated.
-If you imagine a reasoning-focused CoT prompt, different calls to the LLM will return unrelated thoughts which cannot satisfy a list-based grammar.
+However, there might be different aspects of the expected result which depend on earlier fields begin generated.
+For example, if you consider a reasoning-focused CoT prompt, different calls to the LLM will return unrelated thoughts which cannot satisfy a list-based grammar by manual entering.
 This is what GrammarFlow comes in -- context-free-grammars with engineered prompts.
   "
 %}